-We’re going to take a look at how a typical day in Fran’s clinic runs.
-Before we do, there are just a couple of things of which to be aware-
+We’re going to take a look at a typical clinic day for one of our homeopaths (Fran Sheffield).
+Before we do, there are a couple of things of which to be aware:

 - The cases presented from this clinic day are ‘snap-shots’ rather than full cases.
 Anything that could identify the patients has been removed but the symptoms and complaints remain unchanged.